 Happy National Occupational Therapy Month everyone!
-Today I am going to take you along a ride in the day of the life of a paediatric occupational therapist!
+Today I am going to take you along a ride in the day of the life of an occupational therapist!
 Hope that you are all being safe, washing your hands, and connecting with loved ones at a distance.
 While things may look a bit different right now at what typically is our very busy clinic, I am tremendously thankful to have a bit of normalcy during these unprecedented times by being able to see a couple of the families I work with through telehealth.
 I will talk a little bit more about that later, but in the meantime, I will paint a picture of what a typical day usually looks like at the NAPA Centre.

 For those of you that may be encountering our blog for the first time, you may be asking yourself, what exactly is occupational therapy?
 While each occupational therapist’s definition may be different, based off of my various clinical experiences across different settings, I like to define occupational therapy as this:

 Occupational therapy is helping an individual with the underlying skills that are essential to help them engage in activities to support independence, development, and personal meaning, defined as occupation.

 Furthermore, what is defined as occupational therapy can vary from setting to setting.
 What I do as a paediatric occupational therapist may look different from what an occupational therapist might do in a skilled nursing facility, an oncology hospital, an outpatient mental health clinic, etc. Thus, what better way to hone-in on the what is paediatric occupational therapy than showing you what a day in the life looks like?